 With the additional Einstein-associated Ob/Gyn residency programs added as a result of the medical school's affiliations, the department now oversees and shares the academic responsibility for the postgraduate training of 75 residents in Obstetrics and Gynecology at seven accredited New York residency programs.
 In addition, the department serves as a locus of training for nurse midwifery students and physician assistants in women's health.

-From the time of the founding of the medical college in 1955, six dedicated physicians have served as Departmental Chair.
+From the time of the founding of the medical college in 1955, six dedicated physicians have served as Departmental Chairs.
 These six physicians shaped its foundations, recruited talented faculty and house staff, placed an emphasis on comprehensive clinical education of medical students, residents and fellows, encouraged vigorous programs of research in the basic sciences and related clinical areas, and positioned the department to take its place among the top programs in the country.
-The success of the department is the story of their achievements during their years of service: Morris Glass, MD (1955-1957), Seymour Romney, MD (1957-1972), Harold Schulman, MD (1972-1980), Irwin Kaiser, MD (the acting Chair from 1980-1982), Irwin R. Merkatz, MD (1982-2015) and Sharmila Makhija, MD, the present Chair.
+The success of the department is the story of their achievements during their years of service: Morris Glass, MD (1955-1957), Seymour Romney, MD (1957-1972), Harold Schulman, MD (1972-1980), Irwin Kaiser, MD (the acting Chair from 1980-1982), Irwin R. Merkatz, MD (1982-2015) and Sharmila Makhija, MD, MBA (2015-present).

 A prime goal of the faculty is to provide comprehensive women's health care to a diverse population of women.
 Simultaneous is the department's commitment to educate health professionals and to encourage and conduct clinical and basic science research in women's health and perinatal obstetrics so as to optimize the health and well-being of women and infants.
 To this end, an academic environment has been fostered which supports young faculty jointly within its boundaries and through innovative interdisciplinary relationships with both basic science departments and sister clinical departments.